Cologne Graduate School in Management, Economics and Social Sciences

 Both, Sociology and Political Science at the University of Cologne consistently rank highly in the Global Ranking of Academic Subjects.

 2.)
-With the CGS scholarships, the WiSo Faculty support outstanding graduates.
-The scholarship holders are assigned to the faculty’s four Key Research Initiatives (KRIs).
-This link is intended to foster excellent scientific education in the core research fields of the faculty and to additionally strengthen these areas.
-CGS scholarships are endowed with €1515 per month for three years and are tax-free.
+With the CGS scholarships, the WiSo Faculty supports outstanding graduates.
+Scholarship holders are assigned to the faculty’s four Key Research Initiatives (KRIs) and find their supervisor during the applications process.
+Hence, applicants are not required to contact potential supervisors beforehand.
+The link between scholarships to the KRIs is intended to foster excellent scientific education in the core research fields of the faculty and to additionally strengthen these areas.
+CGS scholarships are endowed with €1515 per month for three years that are tax-free plus a research budget of €3000.
 Typically scholarship holders can take up an additional research assistant job if they want.
-The application process for the scholarships is organized as outlined below.
+The application period for the scholarships is December 15ths - March 15ths every year and the process is organized as outlined here or here.

 Scholarships